abhiTronix/vidgear/docs/help/camgear_faqs.md

 &nbsp;

-## Can I play 4K video with CamGear API?
+## Can I play 4K/8k video with CamGear API?

 **Answer:** Yes, you can if your System Hardware supports it.
-It proven by our [playback benchmarking test](https://github.com/abhiTronix/vidgear/blob/master/vidgear/tests/benchmark_tests/test_benchmark_playback.py).

 &nbsp;